 Renewable Energy in Nigeria: Realistic or Not?

 Renewable energy is the next way to go for Nigeria to solve its energy crises.
 It is not strange to Nigerians to go for weeks on end without electricity.
-In actual fact, there are several Nigerians that had not enjoyed electricity in their homes for years.
+In actual fact, there are several Nigerians that had not enjoyed electricity in their homes for years after lots of transformer field repairs to enhance the infrastructure.
 It is clear to all and sundry that the conventional method via which Nigeria generates electricity is presently not effective.

 The Nigerian power generating plants run on coal, gas and diesel.
 Pipeline vandalism had led to reduction in the power generation from these plants and it is having attendant negative impact on the Nigerian economy.
 This then brings the need for renewable energy source to the fore and makes it the clear solution to the Nigerian energy crises.
 Renewable energy does not depend on crude oil to run; consequently, pipeline vandalism will not have any impact on it whatsoever.

 Some of the common renewable energy sources available are listed below:

 • Ocean energy

 • Geothermal energy, geothermal heat pumps, geothermal direct use and geothermal electricity production

 • Solar energy, solar electricity, solar hot water and photovoltaic systems

 Nigeria is presently using the hydropower source of renewable energy and some of the dams in Nigeria are: